-The parade assembles at 43rd Street at 10am and marches up Fifth Avenue to 69th Street.
+The parade assembles at 43rd Street at 10am and marches up Fifth Avenue from 44th Street to 66th Street.

 The Hispanic Society Department of Sanitation is hosting the 53rd Annual Dinner Dance at Ricardo’s by the Bridge in Astoria, Queens on Friday, September 29, 2017 at 8pm. $100

 About 800,000 people are expected to watch the parade.